turinglife/MLPI/lectures/lec3/lec3_advsample.md

 # Parallel Tempering (Discussion) #

+- It is efficient and very easy to implement, especially in a parallel computing environment.

+. . .

 - It is often an *art* instead of a *technique* to tune a parallel tempering system (both the temperature ladder and the controlling parameter of each individual chain).

 . . .